OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

 Maximum length of methods < 80 lines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The number of lines of a method should not be higher than 80.
-The best practice is to stich with values below 40.
+The best practice is to stick with values below 40.
 Modules with more than 120 lines of code in a method cannot be certified.

 Complexity